shagadellic/SolarData/README.md

 Params to reduce cycling in overcast conditions

-android or perhaps a windows / powershell / poshgui runs on home automation / IoT hub
+Going to Run the UI on a tablet that is stuck on kitchen wall.. using it as a home hub

 ----------------------------------------------------------------------------------------------------------